 EMERGENCY ALERT SYSTEM

 The District has implemented an emergency alert system to keep all our property owners informed of any water emergency within the district.
-Over the last few years we have requested owners contact phone numbers via the water bill return slip.
-Sadly, we have only received 75% of those phone numbers.
 It is vitally important that we have everyone’s contact information in case there is a water emergency.
 Without this information, we will not be able to reach you though our alert system.
 If you haven’t already done so, please contact the District Office at 916 806-0510 or firstname.lastname@example.org and leave your name, property address and phone number.
 This information is for district use only and will not be shared.

 CAPITAL IMPROVEMENTS IN 2020